GLUT1: GLUT1 deficiency syndrome 1

 Many mutations in the SLC2A1 gene, including LYS456TER, TYR449TER, LYS256VAL, ARG126HIS, ARG126LEU and GLY91ASP, have been shown to cause GLUT1 deficiency syndrome 1 (GLUT1DS1), a neurologic disorder showing wide phenotypic variability.
 This disease can be inherited in either an autosomal recessive or autosomal dominant manner.
 The most severe 'classic' phenotype comprises infantile-onset epileptic encephalopathy associated with delayed development, acquired microcephaly, motor incoordination, and spasticity.
 Onset of seizures, usually characterized by apneic episodes, staring spells, and episodic eye movements, occurs within the first 4 months of life.
 Other paroxysmal findings include intermittent ataxia, confusion, lethargy, sleep disturbance, and headache.
 Varying degrees of cognitive impairment can occur, ranging from learning disabilities to severe mental retardation.

 GLUT1 deficiency syndrome 2

 Other mutations, like GLY314SER, ALA275THR, ASN34ILE, SER95ILE, ARG93TRP, ARG91TRP, a 3-bp insertion (TYR292) and a 12-bp deletion (1022_1033del) in exon 6, have been shown to cause GLUT1 deficiency syndrome 2 (GLUT1DS2), a clinically variable disorder characterized primarily by onset in childhood of paroxysmal exercise-induced dyskinesia.
 The dyskinesia involves transient abnormal involuntary movements, such as dystonia and choreoathetosis, induced by exercise or exertion, and affecting the exercised limbs.
 Some patients may also have epilepsy, most commonly childhood absence epilepsy.
-Mild mental retardation may also occur.
+Mild intellectual disability may also occur.
 In some patients involuntary exertion-induced dystonic, choreoathetotic, and ballistic movements may be associated with macrocytic hemolytic anemia.
 Inheritance of this disease is autosomal dominant.